alessandrobigiotti/ScopusSearch/README.md

 # Introduction

-This program allows to retrieve some information about scientific papers using Scopus API.
-Using Scopus API we can avoid the default limitations on the number of papers or on the papers information (title, authors, affiliations, ...).
+This program allows to retrieve some informations about scientific papers using Scopus API.
+Using Scopus API we can avoid the default limitations on the number of papers and on the papers informations (title, authors, affiliations, ...).

 # Requiriments